davidxmoody/davidxmoody.com/src/posts/2016-06-06-book-notes-the-five-dysfunctions-of-a-team.md

 ---
-title: "Blinkist book review: The Five Dysfunctions of a Team"
+title: "Book notes: The Five Dysfunctions of a Team"
 date: 2016-06-06
 tags: blinkist, book-review
 ---